dbetonio20/cryp-watch/README.md

 | --- | --- |
 | `FIREBASE_SERVICE_ACCOUNT` | JSON credentials for a Firebase service account with Hosting Admin permissions.
 Create a service account in the Firebase console (Project Settings → Service Accounts) and paste the JSON into the secret. |

+If the secret isn't configured, the deploy job now posts a notice and skips the Firebase deploy step, allowing the build and tests to pass while reminding you to add the credential when you're ready to publish.

 The default `GITHUB_TOKEN` is used automatically by the workflow; no extra configuration is needed for it.

 ### Local verification